Nicole Holness

 Nicole Holness (born April 13, 1984) is a Canadian television host and R&B singer.
 Between 2002 and 2005, she was part of the girl group X-Quisite alongside Melanie Fiona and Nirvana Savoury.

 Early life

 Born in Toronto, Holness is of Guyanese, Indigenous Canadian, Scottish and West Indian background.
-She is fluent in French and Tagalog and attended Cedarbrae Collegiate Institute.
+She is fluent in French and attended Cedarbrae Collegiate Institute.
 She has experience in ballet and jazz dance.

 Career

 X-Quisite

 In 2002, Holness became part the R&B girl group X-Quisite alongside Melanie Fiona and Nirvana Savoury.
 Signed to Warner Music Canada, the group released their self-titled debut studio album in 2003.
 For the 2004 Juno Awards, the band was nominated for "R&B/Soul Recording of the Year" for the album X-Quisite.
 The group disbanded in 2005.

 Television hosting

 In 2006, Holness was chosen as one of the original seven co-hosts of MTV Canada and their flagship series MTV Live.
 Holness co-hosted MTV Live alongside host Paul Lemieux, Sheena Snively, and Dave Merheje.